New Hampshire: A Winter Wonderland

 Ten reasons to see the "Granite State" in winter.

-Not every winter-weather lover can be a pro on powder, and non-skiers in search of wintry pursuits will happily find a whole lot to love on the right coast, in New Hampshire.
+Not every winter-weather lover can be a pro on powder, and non-skiers in search of wintry pursuits will happily find a whole lot to love on the east coast, in New Hampshire.

-The Granite State is as close as you'll get to the Wild West, back East.
+The Granite State is as close as you'll get to the Wild West.
 Moose munch grass by the side of the road, and the streams teem with trout.
 And come winter, the state turns into an all-out snow-white wonderland, with smoke curling from nearly every chimney and snowmobiles criss-crossing abandoned country roads like ice-bound water bugs.

 Thousands of miles of snowmobiling trails navigate New Hampshire's backcountry.
-The New Hampshire Division of Parks and Recreation Trails Bureau has a great Web site for planning your route, with countless cabins and bed-and-breakfasts located along the state's main snowmobiling corridors so visitors can literally do a snowmobiling road trip of the region.
-The Great North Woods region offers the most pristine terrain, and snowmobilers can even cross the international border into Canada from Pittsburg, NH (don't forget your passport).
+The New Hampshire Division of Parks and Recreation Trails Bureau has a great web site for planning your route, with countless cabins and bed-and-breakfasts located along the state's main snowmobiling corridors.
+Visitors can literally do a snowmobiling road trip of the region.
+The Great North Woods region offers the most pristine terrain, and snowmobilers can even cross the international border into Canada from Pittsburg, N.H. (don't forget your passport).